sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 ## 3.34 -> 3.35

+> WARNING: **We are currently investigating issues related to Code Insights on this release.
+Users are advised to hold off on upgrading to 3.35 until a fix is available.**

 The `query-runner` service has been decomissioned in the 3.35.0 release.
 You can safely remove the `query-runner` service from your installation.

 To upgrade, please perform the changes in the following diff: